 We continue to argue that $H'_p$ remains $\eta$-valid throughout its updates.
 By Claim~\ref{claim:1ststep_etavalid}, this is true before any updates to $H'_p$.
-We now analyze the three types of updates to $H'_p$. \begin{itemize} \item Updating $H'_p$ by inserting a free copy of $i_{q+1}$ maintains that it is $\eta$-valid as every regular facility stays $\eta$-openable in the sequence (they have the same prefix as before) and the sequence remains maximal. \item Updating $H'_p$ by removing $h'_t$ and calling \completesequence.
-Removing a $h'_t$ can only decrease the prefix of regular facilities in the sequence, and so each regular facility still has a (super set) of facilities for which it is $\eta$-openable.
+We now analyze the three types of updates to $H'_p$. \begin{itemize} \item Updating $H'_p$ by inserting a free copy $\tilde{i}_{q+1}$ of $i_{q+1}$ maintains that it is $\eta$-valid as every regular facility stays $\eta$-openable in the sequence (they have the same prefix as before) and the sequence remains maximal (by Lemma~\ref{lemma:payableimpliesopenable} as adding a free facility does not make any new facility payable). \item Updating $H'_p$ by removing $h'_t$ and calling \completesequence.
+Removing a $h'_t$ can only decrease the prefix of regular facilities in the sequence, and so each regular facility still has a (superset) of facilities for which it is $\eta$-openable.
 Finally, the call \completesequence ensures that the sequence is maximal. \item Updating $H'_p$ by replacing $\tilde i_{q+1}$ with its regular copy $i_{q+1}$.
-First note that, since $u(\tilde i_{q+1}) = 0$, this does not impact the following regular facilities are $\eta$-openable (with respect to a super set).
+First note that, since $u(\tilde i_{q+1}) = 0$, this does not impact on the following regular facilities being $\eta$-openable (with respect to a superset).
 By the same argument, the sequence stays maximal (as $\tilde{i}_{q+1}$ with $u(\tilde i_{q+1}) = 0$ and $i_{q+1}$ has the same impact on following facilities).
-Finally, to see that $i_{q+1}$ is $\eta$-openable (with respect to a potential super set) notice that the prefix $i_1, \ldots, i_q$ is the same as that in $H_p$ which is an $\eta$-valid sequence. \end{itemize}
+Finally, to see that $i_{q+1}$ is $\eta$-openable (with respect to a potential superset) notice that the prefix $i_1, \ldots, i_q$ is the same as that in $H_p$ which is an $\eta$-valid sequence. \end{itemize}

 We complete the proof of the claim by arguing that $H'_p$ contains at most one free facility at any point of time.
 This follows from the facts that (1) $H'_p$ initially contains no free facility, (2) in one repetition, the free facility $\tilde i_{q+1}$ is inserted into $H'_p$, and (3) $\tilde i_{q+1}$ is replaced by its regular copy $i_{q+1}$ before continuing to the next repetition. \end{proof}